-Rather than read only about stories, there are some real exercises presented in this manual.
-These exercises include mindfulness, concentration, relaxation, visualization, autogenic practice and progressive muscle relaxation.
+Rather than reading only about stories, some real exercises are presented in this manual.
+These exercises include mindfulness, concentration, relaxation, visualization, autogenic practice, and progressive muscle relaxation.
 One important thing to note about these exercises is the conciseness used to present each of the exercises.
+This helps a person embrace the concepts.
 The instructions for the exercises are easy to follow.
-Just imagine being given instructions by a friend who is close-by.
-Also, Mike Gillette thinks of various areas which could serve to derail you as you practice these exercises, including distractions, thoughts and feelings that may impede your focus.
-This really helps a person embrace the concepts.
+Just imagine being given instructions by a friend who is close by.
+Also, Mike Gillette thinks of various areas that could derail you as you practice these exercises, including distractions, thoughts, and feelings that may impede your focus.

-Another highlight of the Psychology manual is that it goes beyond the provision of guidelines for exercises and also focuses on affirmations and goal setting principles.
-It may have been expected that a manual associated with building strength and transforming a person from weakness to power would have body and muscle building exercises.
+Another highlight of the Psychology manual is that it goes beyond the provision of exercise guidelines and focuses on affirmations and goal-setting principles.
+It may have been expected that a manual associated with building strength and transforming a person from weakness to power would have body and muscle-building exercises.
 However, in reality, it’s not only about the exercises – although these exercises are certainly important.
-Nevertheless, there are other areas beyond the exercise that need attention too, including how we think about the process, the ideas and issues that have limited us in the past, and the goals and objectives that can help boost a person into the desirable realm of possibilities, including the possibility of transforming from weakness to strength.
+Nevertheless, there are other areas beyond the exercise that need attention, too, including how we think about the process, the ideas and issues that have limited us in the past, and the goals and objectives that can help boost a person into the desirable realm of possibilities, including the possibility of transforming from weakness to strength.

 There are different products you may come across.
-However, being able to understand what the product is about can be quite the challenge!
-However, the Psychology of Strength provides a personal approach that stirs up the desire to be strong, inspiring a person not to be limited by weakness that may currently exist, but to embrace the strength transformation that can occur.
+However, understanding what the product is about can be quite a challenge!
+However, the Psychology of Strength provides a personal approach that stirs up the desire to be strong, inspiring a person not to be limited by the weakness that may currently exist but to embrace the strength transformation that can occur.

-The potential to transform from weakness to strength can seem impossible, especially for those who have lived in a state of weakness or low energy levels for most of their life.
-The power of this Strength Psychology instruction manual is that Mike Gillette has the exact story of weakness, right from childhood.
-He describes himself as growing up as a kid who was “small, weak and seemingly afraid of everything”.
+The potential to transform from weakness to strength can seem impossible, especially for those with a state of weakness or low energy levels for most of their life.
+The power of this Strength Psychology instruction manual is that Mike Gillette has the same story of weakness right from childhood.
+He describes himself growing up as a kid who was “small, weak and seemingly afraid of everything.”
 It can be easy to tap into this mindset when there is a great example to follow.
 That’s what this manual provides.

 Yes!
 The Strength Psychology instruction manual is a product that guides you to build up your strength and to do so with a good understanding of the WHY and the HOW components related to making this happen.
-These components are the glue that help the information come together.
+These components are the glue that helps the information come together.
 There is a good emphasis too on setting goals plus being able to track these goals.
-What point is there if we simply do these exercises without actually committing to setting and keeping up with goals?
-So, if you really want to be tough as nails, but are unsure of how to begin, the Psychology of Strength instruction manual is a great place to start!
+What point if we do these exercises without committing to setting and keeping up with goals?
+So, if you want to be tough as nails but are unsure of how to begin, the Psychology of Strength instruction manual is a great place to start!
 With this manual, you will learn about the power of your mind and some exercises, too.
 Let Mike Gillette teach you how a tough mind is a ‘winning’ mind!!